 nce of all imaging modalities - including ate prosthetic heart valves in a new series the document, which brings a series valves in the of tables providing parameters, criteria, and new algorithms.
-'Although relatively rare, valve dysfunction does occur with prosthetic heart exact cause of the other series of t es valves in the forms of structural righ problems,' he explained.
-'Though often challenging, establishing the exact cause of PHV dysfunction is essential to determine the appropriate treatment strategy.
+'Although relatively rare, valve dysfunction does occur with prosthetic heart exact cause of the series of the ser es valves in the forms of structural riyalve deterioration or non-structural problems,' he explained.
+'Though often challenging, establishing the rt exact cause of PHV dysfunction is essential to determine the appropriate treatment strategy.
 The new algorithms to help clinicians diagnose and quantify prosthetic valve dysfunction are easy to use.'